fiddlemath/dotfiles/README.md

 dotfiles
 ========

-My dotfiles -- bash, emacs, git, ssh, and so on.
+My dotfiles -- shell, emacs, git, ssh, and so on.

+(Or, at least, it will be, once I get thigns set up nicely.)